a-w-m/Upful/src/markdown/products/women/julissa-jacket/index.md

 Light-Wash Denim

-Size Medium-Large

-Measurements:

-19” Pit to pit, 20” shoulder to hem
+Size: Women's Large (or an oversized Medium)

+Measurements: Center front to hem 20", Armpit to armpit 22.5", Waist 19.5"

 Dry clean only